EasonLiaw/Wafer_Status_Classification/README.md

 **Project Instructions (Docker)**
 ---
-A suitable alternative for deploying this project regardless of operating system environment is to use Docker.
+A suitable alternative for deploying this project is to use Docker, which allows easy deployment on other running instances.
+Docker image is created under Windows Operating system for this project, therefore these instructions will only work on other windows instances.

 Note that Docker Desktop needs to be installed into your local system, before proceeding with the following steps: